Assignments and Grading

-- Class participation is valued.
+- Collegial class participation and interaction is highly valued.
 I try to encourage it because that means students are engaged, they will learn more, and I will enjoy the class and learn more too.

-- Read the syllabus to see what the course requires and what I value.
+- Read the syllabus to see what the course requires and what is valued.